 Why do you need to prune roses?

-Before we go into when to prune roses and how to prune roses, we should first explain the reasons why it is important to prune roses at all.
-You might think roses and many plants in general can fend for themselves without much human intervention, and this is true on the whole.
-However, pruning and other small maintenance tasks can help plants to grow to their optimum and possibly last longer than they would if just left to their own devices.
+Let’s start with why we need to prune roses at all.
+You might think they can fend for themselves without much human intervention, and this is true on the whole, but pruning and doing other small maintenance tasks for your plants can help them grow to their optimum and probably help them last longer than they would if just left to their own devices.

 When to prune roses

-The majority of roses are pruned between late winter, during February and early March, but this normally depends on your climate and where you are in the UK.
+The majority of roses in the UK are pruned in late winter during February and early March when leaf buds are starting to swell, but this normally depends on your climate and where you are.

 In the south you are safest to prune roses in late February just as the new growth begins on rose plants.
 If you live in the north and other colder areas of the UK we would recommend waiting until March after last frosts before pruning roses.